Cghlewis/data-mgmt-ed-research-book/_book/10-data-capture.md

       - Value groups (e.g., specific free/reduced lunch groups)
       - How to handle missing data (e.g., leave cell blank)
       - How to aggregate summary data (e.g., # of days absent for the full year or by term)
-      - Last, for calculated variables it may be best to request the raw inputs and calculate your own values (e.g., request date of assessment and DOB to calculate age at assessment)
+      - For calculated variables (e.g., age at assessment) consider requesting the raw inputs to calculate your own values (e.g., request date of assessment and DOB)

 Figure \@ref(fig:fig11-5) is an example of how you might provide this information to a partner.